Nintendo Gamecube (Dolphin) Reverse Engineering

 Unreleased Hardware

 In China there were plans to release a version of the Gamecube with DVD playback functionality and additional security.
-This was to be a sequal to the iQue Player which was a Chinese only Nintendo 64 plug and play device.
+This was to be a sequel to the iQue Player which was a Chinese only Nintendo 64 plug and play device.
 However half way through development the resources were moved to work on the Nintendo Wii instead.

 iQue Gamecube Leak (BB2)